 - 25 percent of the principal and the interest on the amount of the unpaid loan balance upon completion of the fourth year of full-time employment.

-Federal regulations require that students who have received a Direct Loan (Subsidized and Unsubsidized) must complete an online exit counseling session upon withdrawing, graduating or registering for less than half-time.
+Federal regulations require that students who have received a Direct Loan (Subsidized and Unsubsidized) must complete an online exit counseling session upon withdrawing, graduating or attending at less than half-time registration.

 Please follow the instructions below to complete the exit counseling session for a Federal Direct Loan:

 - Sign in using your FSA ID Username and Password